 CURI Cash-Secured Put Strategy

-CURI (CuriosityStream Inc.), in the Communication Services sector, (Media & Entertainment industry), listed on NASDAQ.
+CURI (CuriosityStream Inc.), in the Communication Services sector, (Entertainment industry), listed on NASDAQ.

 CuriosityStream Inc., a media and entertainment company, provides factual content through multiple channels.
 The company provides video and audio programming services in various categories of factual entertainment, including science, history, society, nature, lifestyle, and technology through direct subscription video on-demand (SVoD) platforms accessible by internet connected devices, or indirectly through distribution partners who deliver CuriosityStream content via distributor’s platform or system, as well as through bundled content licenses for SVoD and linear offerings, talks and courses, and partner bulk sales.
 It offers streaming content through a host of screen and devices, including televisions, set-top boxes, computers, streaming media players, game consoles, and mobile devices.
 CuriosityStream Inc. is based in Silver Spring, Maryland.

-CURI (CuriosityStream Inc.) trades in the Communication Services sector, specifically Media & Entertainment, with a market capitalization of approximately $151.8M, a beta of 1.76 versus the broader market, a 52-week range of 2.3-5.67, average daily share volume of 444K, a public-listing history dating back to 2020, approximately 42 full-time employees.
+CURI (CuriosityStream Inc.) trades in the Communication Services sector, specifically Entertainment, with a market capitalization of approximately $166.0M, a trailing P/E of 6,905.50, a beta of 1.78 versus the broader market, a 52-week range of 2.3-5.51, average daily share volume of 402K, a public-listing history dating back to 2020, approximately 42 full-time employees.
 These structural characteristics shape how CURI stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

-A beta of 1.76 indicates CURI has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+A beta of 1.78 indicates CURI has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+The trailing P/E of 6,905.50 is on the rich side, which tends to correlate with higher earnings-window IV expansion as the market debates whether forward growth supports the multiple.
 CURI pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a cash-secured put on CURI?